maystreamer/bombardier/README.md

 ## Getting Started

 Follow these steps to get a copy of the project up and running on your local machine for development and testing purposes.
-To update the load configurations and add your own APIs, you may make changes in the configuration file [here](https://github.com/maystreamer/bombardier/blob/main/src/test/resources/configuration.json).
-For testing purposes, it is recommended to use the default load configurations.
+To update the load configurations and add your APIs, you may make changes in the configuration file [here](https://github.com/maystreamer/bombardier/blob/main/src/test/resources/apis/apis.json).
+For testing purposes, it is recommended to use the default load configurations as set [here](https://github.com/maystreamer/bombardier/blob/main/src/test/resources/configuration.json).

 ```
 git clone https://github.com/maystreamer/bombardier.git